| Horsted Keynes is on TV in one shape or form (usually Horsted Keynes Bluebell

 opening.

-BBCtv for UK Television
+BBCtv for UK TELEVISION

 filmed at several places in the village at the end of January 2003.
 These were